-The primary objective of the Eastern Arizona College Foundation is to create a positive environment in which to cultivate gifts to Eastern Arizona College, located in Thatcher, Arizona.
+Nature of Activities - The Eastern Arizona College Foundation is an Arizona nonprofit corporation incorporated under the laws of the state of Arizona in 1966.
+The primary objective of the Foundation is to create a positive environment in which to cultivate gifts to Eastern Arizona College, located in Thatcher, Arizona.
 The Foundation funds its activities primarily through contributions and investment income.
 The primary source of Foundation revenue is alumni and friends of Eastern Arizona College as well as the College itself.

-The financial statements of the Foundation have been prepared on the accrual basis of accounting and, accordingly, reflect all significant receivables, payables, and other liabilities.
+Basis of Accounting - The financial statements of the Foundation have been prepared on the accrual basis of accounting and, accordingly, reflect all significant receivables, payables, and other liabilities.

-The Foundation reports information regarding its financial position and activities according to two classes of net assets that are based upon the existence or absence of restrictions on use that are placed by its donors: net assets without donor restrictions and net assets with donor restrictions.
+Basis of Presentation - The Foundation reports information regarding its financial position and activities according to two classes of net assets that are based upon the existence or absence of restrictions on use that are placed by its donors: net assets without donor restrictions and net assets with donor restrictions.

 The governing board has designated, from net assets without donor restrictions, net assets for an operating reserve and a board-designated endowment.
 Net assets with donor restrictions are subject to donor-imposed restrictions.
 Some donor-imposed restrictions are temporary in nature, such as those that will be met by the passage of time or other events specified by the donor.
-Other donor-imposed restrictions are perpetual in nature, such as those that the donor stipulates that resources be maintained in perpetuity.
+Other donor- imposed restrictions are perpetual in nature, such as those that the donor stipulates those resources be maintained in perpetuity.